German lawmakers back new COVID measures after dire warnings

 The measures passed in the Bundestag with votes from the center-left Social Democrats, the environmentalist Greens and the pro-business Free Democrats.
 The three parties are currently negotiating to form a new government.

-The legislation includes requirements for employees to prove they are vaccinated, recovered from COVID-19 or have tested negative for the virus in order to access communal workplaces.
-They still need to be approved by Germany’s upper house of parliament, the Bundesrat.
+The legislation includes requirements for employees to prove they are vaccinated, recently recovered from COVID-19 or have tested negative for the virus in order to access communal workplaces; a similar rule will apply to public transport.
+The measures need to be approved by Germany’s upper house of parliament, the Bundesrat, which could happen Friday.

-Outgoing Chancellor Angela Merkel’s center-right Christian Democrats had wanted to extend existing rules that served as the basis for numerous national and state-wide restrictions.
-Due to expire this month, the rules were criticized for marginalizing parliament despite its central role in the German political system.
+Outgoing Chancellor Angela Merkel’s center-right Christian Democrats had wanted to extend existing rules that expire this month and which have served as the basis for numerous national and state-wide restrictions since March 2020.
+In future, Germany’s 16 states will only be able to impose restrictions on cultural and sports events if their regional assemblies approve the measure.

+Merkel’s party criticized the new rules, saying they would weaken the instruments at authorities’ disposal at a time when infections are soaring again.

 “We are currently heading toward a serious emergency,” institute director Lothar Wieler said during an online debate late Wednesday.
 “We are going to have a really terrible Christmas if we don’t take countermeasures now.”